Looking For An Indoor Playground? 25 of London’s Best

-Kids age 0 to 12 can enjoy the indoor play and working parents can use the centre as an Ofsted registered after school club.
+Kids age 0 to 12 can enjoy the indoor adventure park and working parents can use the centre as an Ofsted registered after school club.

-Suited to children age 0 to 9, there’s an outdoor garden enclosure and on-site café.
+Suited to children age 0 to 9, there’s a baby activity centre, soft play for toddlers, an outdoor garden enclosure and on-site café.

 Little Dinosaurs | The Actual Workshop – The Grove | Alexandra Park | N22 7AY

 Whatever your child is in to, whether in term time, the school holidays, or the weekend, it’s probably on offer at Under 1 Roof play area for kids.

 Under 1 Roof | Unit 9 The IO Centre | Skeffington Street, Royal Arsenal Riverside | SE18 6SR